-Classes in all levels will begin on July 14, 2021.
+Classes in Gr.
+1-12 will begin on July 14, 2021.
+Classes in preschool and kinder will start on August 2, 2021.
 All levels will begin the school year on remote learning.
 At the end of the first or second quarter, (September or November), depending on government guidelines at that time and expert advice, on-site visits might begin for those who signed up for blended learning.